A 6,000 sq m green space in the heart of Liverpool Street

 Creating a welcoming green oasis, this will be a space for the neighbourhood and local community to work, shop, drink and dine.
 It will also provide a diverse species of planting to encourage and nurture biodiversity, seven new bird boxes to attract nesting birds and much improved step-free access (a fundamental part of the new park’s design) to the area.

 Head of Broadgate, David Lockyer, explains: “We're excited about the opportunity to create a new part at Broadgate that will help improve people's wellbeing and that can be enjoyed by all the community.”
-There will be better access routes and lighting throughout to ensure Exchange Park meets the needs of our customers and visitors throughout the year.
+There will be better access routes and lighting throughout to ensure the new park in Exchange Square meets the needs of our customers and visitors throughout the year.
 Watch this space for updates.

 Maylim are a market-leading external works contractor, who specialise in delivering world-class public spaces.
 They focus on adding value to the area; not only for clients, but also to provide benefit and value for neighbouring communities.